QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 sits at the red dot in the above graph.

-This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture :doc:`BCG_complete_mkts` .
+This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture :doc:`BCG_complete_mkts`.

 There the **market’s** financial structure was indeterminate.

 These things bear some more thought and exploration.

-So we will do some calculations designed to ferret out a sense in which the equilibrium :math:`(k,b) = (K,B)` outcome at the red dot in the above graph is **stable**.
+So we will do some calculations  to ferret out a sense in which the equilibrium :math:`(k,b) = (K,B)` outcome at the red dot in the above graph is **stable**.

-IN particular, we’ll explore the consequences of some choices of :math:`b=B` that deviate from the red dot and ask whether firm :math:`\zeta` would want to remain at that :math:`b`.
+In particular, we’ll explore the consequences of some choices of :math:`b=B` that deviate from the red dot and ask whether firm :math:`\zeta` would want to remain at that :math:`b`.